1azyking/MultLevDesc/README.md

 (1)Download this repository and confirm your path.
 To run the code, a python environment with numpy library installed is indeed.

-(2)Custom the input file crystal-in.csv, where the input format for each crystal is:
+(2)Develop the input file in_and_out\crystal-in.csv, where the input format for each crystal is:

   *ICSD ID ,,,,,,,, MO(s),AR(s),Chemical Formula ,,,,,,,,,*